-Code of Conduct for providers signing up to use the Connect to Support Hampshire service directory to list their goods and services:
+Code of Conduct for providers signing up to use Connect to Support Hampshire to list their goods and services:

 All providers wishing to list their goods or services on Connect to Support Hampshire will need to sign up to and uphold the Code of Conduct, this forms part of the registration process.
 The provider should not under any circumstances consider, or promote, this to be an endorsement by the local authority of